ahrebel/primatevision2.0/README.md

 ## Make GUI (Optional)

 - **PyQt5-based Interface:**
-  A user-friendly GUI is available for interacting with all components of Mako.
+  A user-friendly GUI is available for interacting with all components of MAKO.
 ```bash
 pip install pyqt5
 python mako_app.py